bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-06-28-newsletter.md

   [anchor-style][topic anchor outputs] channels to conform to changes in the BOLT specification made in 2021 (see [Newsletter #165][news165 anchors]), while maintaining support for existing channels.
-Core Lightning was the only implementation fully add this, and only in experimental mode, before it was discovered to be insecure (see [Newsletter #115][news115 anchors]) and replaced with zero-fee anchor channels.
+Core Lightning was the only implementation to fully add this, and only in experimental mode, before it was discovered to be insecure (see [Newsletter #115][news115 anchors]) and replaced with zero-fee anchor channels.
 Other updates include rejecting `encrypted_recipient_data`